jakerdou/RhymeBot/README.md

 # RhymeBot

+A program to help you find rhyming words.
 C++ code that will ask for letters, and then search a file of words that end in those letters!